umddb/cmsc424-fall2015/project5/README.md

 #### Word Count Application

-The following command (in the pyspark shell) does the word count.
+The following command (in the pyspark shell) does a word count, i.e., it counts the number of times each word appears in the file `README.md`.
+Use `counts.take(5)` to see the output.

 `>>> counts = textfile.flatMap(lambda line: line.split(" ")).map(lambda word: (word, 1)).reduceByKey(lambda a, b: a + b)`